-Art UK is the database of the nation's public art collections, in particular its paintings.
-These artworks are currently based at civic buildings, local and national galleries, universities and other institutions across the UK.
+Art UK is the database of the nation's public art collection and, as of 2017, in particular its paintings.
+These artworks are to be found in civic buildings, local and national galleries, universities and other institutions across the UK.
 The vast majority of these images are of oil paintings.
 Oils were, for centuries, the pre-eminent material for painting important works.

 The question is – who are these oil paintings of?
 Who were the artists behind them?
 And what do the answers to these questions tell us about the relative homogeneity of the subjects of this art?
 In other words – how can we account for the apparent lack of ethnic diversity in national collections?

 At the time of writing, in 2017, there were over 200,000 works on the Art UK database, dating from as far back as the 1400s.